 V. REVIEW PROCESS

-All Committee members review every application.
-The five Committee members represent a wide range of scientific disciplines, and the results of their discussions determine which requests will be awarded and for what elements of the request.
+Every application is reviewed by multiple members of the five member Senior Research Grants Committee.
+The Committee members represent a wide range of scientific disciplines, and the results of their discussions determine which requests will be awarded and for what elements of the request.
 The Committee chair will inform applicants by mail of the Committee’s final decision and will contact the Academy Treasurer who will then mail award checks to the official identified in the application.
 The review process is normally completed within six weeks of the application deadline.
 The decision of the Committee is final and all questions concerning awards and the decision process should be directed to the Committee chair.

 In reviewing proposals for possible support, the Research Grants Committee will consider the following criteria: